 The Faculty also embarked on a strategic planning exercise and through broad consultation, our Dean, Dr. Bernard Jasmin, and the executive leadership team developed the Faculty of Medicine’s 2020-2025 Strategic Plan, ‘Leading Innovation for a Healthier World’.
 In 2020, the Faculty’s major accomplishments in five priority areas, including Education, Research, Engagement, Francophonie, and Internationalization and Global Health, were highlighted in a broadly circulated annual report.
 In alignment with our emerging priorities in Medical AI and Indigenous Health Research, the Faculty launched the inaugural AI Seed Funding program and initiated a broad consultation to develop a Centre for Indigenous Health Research and Education.
 In line with the strategic goal to grow our state-of-the-art research infrastructure, we established several new core facilities and are continuing to build our inventory of leading-edge equipment.
 Finally, considerable planning of the forthcoming Advanced Medical Research Centre (AMRC) and the Health Network Innovation Hub throughout 2020 led to significant and exciting progress towards our future expansion.

-Continuing on this upward trajectory, on-going consultation and planning towards the Faculty’s expansion into the new building set for the Alta-Vista campus will benefit and provide much needed space for growth, not only in expertise, but also cutting-edge infrastructure and innovation.
-We look forward to continuing to work with our partners to build our current strengths, advance our emerging priority areas, recruit top talent, and bring state-ofthe-art equipment to the Faculty of Medicine and University of Ottawa community.
+We look forward to continuing to work with our partners to build upon our current strengths, advance our emerging priority areas, enhance our world-class collaborative research environment, and bring state-of-the-art infrastructure and talent to the Faculty of Medicine and University of Ottawa community.